bhargav1000/Heat-Seeker/README.md

 # heat-seeker
-A Named Entity Recognition algorithm with a companion REST api to detect entities of interest in a SMS.
+A Named Entity Recognition algorithm with a companion REST API to detect entities of interest in a SMS.

 # About
-A REST api which detects specific entities in a SMS (it can also work on any given text for that matter) via a Named Entity Recognition algorithm written in python using the [spaCy](https://spacy.io/) package.
+A REST API which detects specific entities in a SMS (it can also work on any given text for that matter) via a Named Entity Recognition algorithm written in python using the [spaCy](https://spacy.io/) package.
 It simplifies the process of identifying key elements in a given SMS where it can be mined to reveal information without the use of regular expressions or keyword search.
 The API is written using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and accepts a message list in a POST request and outputs the corresponding entities it has detected in a message.

 # Get started